Engineering Style Guide

 University of Nebraska at Omaha

-The UNL College of Engineering has programs in Lincoln (City Campus and East Campus) and in Omaha, on the campus of the University of Nebraska at Omaha at PKI.
+The College of Engineering has programs in Lincoln (City Campus and East Campus) and in Omaha (Scott Campus).

 UNK, UNL, UNMC, UNO